 For a casual or fast-casual restaurant doing meaningful dine-in volume, a 9% lift compounds quickly into real annual revenue.

-The right QR Code Ordering platform for an independent restaurant has three things working together:
+The right QR code ordering platform for an independent restaurant has three things working together:

 1. Diner-friendly experience.
 Loads fast, works on any phone, and doesn’t require an app download.